EveHughes/Toronto_Crimes_By_Neighborhood/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were debugged and evaluated using ChatGPT.
+The written sections were entirely completed without the help of ChatGPT.
+All coding elements (including graphs and tables) were initially coded without ChatGPT but may have been later ran through ChatGPT for debugging and correcting purposes.
+Many uncertainties that occured during the coding process were also solved with the help of ChatGPT.

 ## Some checks